 Diversify Livelihood Risks

 Livelihood diversification has long been recognized as a risk management strategy and source of resilience.
-However, it is complex and not always clearly associated with either positive or negative changes in livelihoods.
+However, it is complex; its association with positive or negative changes is not always clear.
 Diversification of activities may be less important than diversification of risk.
-Context is especially important in shaping both the risk environment and the range of livelihood opportunities open to people to diversify risk.
+Context is important in shaping the risk environment and range of livelihood opportunities open to people.

-Evidence on "stepping partially out" through migration shows that removing capital constraints to migration can have positive impacts on seasonal hunger and well-being.
-An experimental study in Bangladesh found that households that were given cash or credit travel subsidies were more likely to migrate and that the migrants saved and carried back about half of what they earned.
-The families of these migrants consumed more calories per person per day, raised their per capita expenditures, increased protein consumption, and spent more on child education.
+Evidence on "stepping partially out" through migration suggests removing capital constraints to migration can positively impact seasonal hunger and well-being.
+An experimental study in Bangladesh found that households given cash or credit travel subsidies were more likely to migrate.
+The migrants saved and carried back about half of what they earned.
+Their families consumed more calories per person per day, raised per capita expenditures, increased protein consumption, and spent more on child education.
 The same amount of food in the form of food aid would cost five times as much.
 However, changes in the demand for migrant labor and the long-term social costs of splitting up families for extended periods will influence the ultimate effect of migration on resilience.

 This report presents the findings of a Livelihoods Diversification Analysis that aims to inform the development of future programmatic...

 This course was designed for USAID staff and implementing partners, and explores the types of strategies, assets, and resources people can use to...